-- 1. Levee removal only. - 2.
-Levee removal and partial restoration of the stream channel with the historic floodplain (e.g. extended floodplain bench and grade control in the existing Skinney Creek). - 3.
+- 1. North levee removal only. - 2.
+North levee removal and partial restoration of the stream channel with the historic floodplain (e.g. extended floodplain bench, grade control in the existing Skinney Creek). - 3.
 Levee removal and full reconstruction of a stream channel within the historic floodplain.